Cancellation of 2020 Prudential RideLondon

 If you have a question about a specific road closure, please email helpdesk@RideLondon.co.uk or call the Prudential RideLondon help desk on 0345 894 9773

 The whole route is unticketed, so everyone will be able to watch for free.
 Certain areas will be closed to spectators for safety reasons.
-Further information will be available in July 2017.

 The route has many excellent vantage points and is close to some stunning and unique attractions.
 In certain areas of outstanding natural beauty and conservation areas, spectator numbers will be restricted to protect the local habitats.
 These are open-air events so spectators should come prepared for all weather conditions.